krobus00/OneSignal-Nextjs-Sample/README.md

 Created by: William Shepherd
 Tags: Work

 In this walkthrough, I'll be covering how to leverage OneSignal in a React app built using the [Next.JS](https://nextjs.org/) framework.
-This article is written with the assumption that you already know a little bit about Next.JS; my focus will be on the OneSignal integration.
-In an effort to make this guide as useful to as many people as possible, I'm going to be starting from scratch.
+This article assumes that you already know a little about Next.JS; my focus will be on the OneSignal integration.
+To make this guide as applicable to as many people as possible, I will start from scratch.

 OneSignal is <insert marketing here>.

 ## My system

-At the time this guide was written, I had the following dependencies installed on my system:
+At the time of writing, I had the following dependencies installed on my system:

 - macOS 11.3.1
 - [Node v14.15.1](https://github.com/nodejs/node/releases/tag/v14.15.1)
 - [Yarn 1.22.10](https://github.com/yarnpkg/yarn/releases/tag/v1.22.10)
 - [Next.js v10.2.0](https://github.com/vercel/next.js/releases/tag/v10.2.0) (latest at the time of writing)

-You should be able to follow along so long as you have Node version 14 or later
+You should be able to follow along so long as you have Node version 14 or later.

 ### Setting up a project workspace